 - Animal fats (including pork lard): Haram without halal certification

 UK labelling law does not require the source to be declared.
 “E471” on a label tells you nothing about whether it came from a pig or a sunflower.
-When a formula contains E471 and the source is not confirmed, it is mushbooh (doubtful) — and the safer approach is to choose a formula without E471 when one is available.
+When a formula contains E471, is not halal certified, and the source is not confirmed, it is mushbooh (doubtful) — and the safer approach is to choose a certified formula or one without E471.

 3. Gelatine